+Remember that we believe that duck farmer trainers should be duck farmers themselves.
+They should have personal experiences to share of their own, so that they are not just teaching theory.
+Remember that we, as trainers, must practice what we preach!

 The training course goals and programme

 Write the follow-up training course goals on the white/black board or have them already written on a stock feed bag (see 4.2.1.2).
 Use what you saw and heard yesterday to work out what the goals for this day should be.
-The goals for the training day could be:
+The goals for the training day will most probably include:

-To discuss duck feeding
+To improve duck feeding through a good discussion with the men and women who are farming the ducks,

-To discuss duck breeding
+To improve duck breeding by discussing any problems that have arisen,

-To discuss duck shelter maintenance
+To discuss duck shelter maintenance so that improvements can be made,

-To discuss the problems the duck farmers have had
+To discuss the problems the duck farmers have had, with the expectation that the farmers, working with you the trainer, will overcome these problems,

-To try to talk about what the duck farmers can do to fix their problems

 Write the programme and topics you think will meet the training course goals on the white board.
 Here is an example of what could be done on a follow-up training course day: